Quick Answer

 Each row should link to the underlying signed record and execution metadata, and the row text should use exact document labels.
 For example, use labels such as Amendment Number 2, MASTER AGREEMENT NUMBER MA-2017-11, and the named changed item Exhibit 8, Fees, Pricing and Payment Terms, with dates like August 14, 2024 for effective and 08/27/2024 for executed.

 Also keep scope tight.
-If the source says only specific exhibits were replaced and all other terms remain in force, the report should reflect that and nothing broader.
+If the amendment documentation states that only specific exhibits were replaced and all other terms remain in force, the report should reflect that and nothing broader.

 Publish a clean monthly package with one row per case and durable links to the signed source records.
 Keep it review-ready so finance and audit can verify what changed, when it changed, and who executed it without rebuilding context from raw logs.
 We use the same package to track trend drift, and Payment Benchmarking for Platforms gives you a cleaner frame for comparing correction volume, delay rate, and exception mix over time.